-The results show statistical significance for H1; however, unlike the direct relationship originally proposed in H1, the relationship is indirect.
-On the one hand, this finding differs from the results found in other countries (Cooter, 2000; Ofteda; et al., 2018) in terms of the meaning of the relationship, but on the other hand, they reinforce the importance of regulatory institutions and the impact of the role of law on behavior (Busenitz et al., 2000; Oftedal et al., 2018 ; Scott, 1995), in addition to the literature that identifies the effects of institutions (i.e., the formal rules of the game) and on the intentions that precede human behavior (Gneezy; Rustichini, 2000).
+These results show statistical significance for H1; however, in contrast to the direct relationship originally proposed in H1, the relationship is indirect.
+On the one hand, this finding differs from the results for other countries (Cooter, 2000; Ofteda et al., 2018) in terms of the meaning of the relationship; on the other hand, they reinforce the importance of regulatory institutions and the impact of the rule of law on behavior (Busenitz et al., 2000; Oftedal et al., 2018 ; Scott, 1995), in addition to supporting the literature that identifies the effects of institutions (i.e., the formal rules of the game) on the intentions that precede human behaviors (Gneezy and Rustichini, 2000).
 Perhaps this difference in the direction of the relationship can be explained by the environment in which the studies were conducted.
-While the study by Oftedal, et. al. (2018) was conducted in developed countries, characterized by more consolidated and lasting institutional environments.
-This study was conducted in Brazil, where the institutional environment is usually confusing and turbulent in almost all sectors.
-Thus, the formal rules and laws of the Brazilian university context would negatively influence entrepreneurial behavior.
+The study by Oftedal et al. (2018) was conducted in developed countries, which are characterized by their more consolidated and lasting institutional environments.
+This study, however, was conducted in Brazil, where the institutional environment is confusing and turbulent in almost all sectors.
+Thus, we find that the formal rules and laws of the Brazilian university context negatively influence entrepreneurial behavior.

-The results indicate a direct and significant relationship between the normative dimension and entrepreneurial intention, supporting hypothesis 2.
-The normative dimension refers to the “collective norm” within a certain institutional structure.
-In addition, it is based on values and the respected and admired way of behaving.
-This finding corresponds to the role of “social norms” in the theory of planned behavior, which is an antecedent of business intentions (Iakovleva; Kolvereid, 2009; Kruger et al., 2000).
-The normative dimension in the institutional structure is specific to each case and is focused on behavioral “routes” respected by the collective.
-Thus, the results suggest that students learn by adopting contextual social norms.
-Based on the view of colleagues, the attractiveness of an entrepreneurial career has a great impact on the formation of positive entrepreneurial intentions.
-The results obtained corroborate the findings of Oftedal et al., (2018) .
+Our results indicate a direct and significant relationship between the normative dimension and entrepreneurial intention, supporting Hypothesis 2.
+The normative dimension refers to the “collective norms” within a certain institutional structure.
+It is based on values and the respected and admired ways of behaving.
+This finding corresponds to the role of “social norms” in the theory of planned behavior, which is an antecedent of business intention (Iakovleva and Kolvereid, 2009; Kruger et al., 2000).
+The normative dimension in the institutional structure is specific to each case and is focused on the behavioral “routes” respected by the collective.
+Hence, our results suggest that students learn by adopting contextual social norms.
+Based on the view of their colleagues, the attractiveness of an entrepreneurial career has a great impact on the formation of their positive entrepreneurial intention.
+The obtained results therefore corroborate the findings of Oftedal et al. (2018).

-Hypothesis 3 is not supported because there is no statistical significance.
-This result also resonates with those obtained by Oftedal et al., (2018) and may have several explanations.
-First, it can be explained by the absence of academic activities on entrepreneurship or lack of interest of the group of respondents in these activities.
-As seen in the characterization of the sample, only 36.29% had attended some academic activity of entrepreneurship.
-In addition, the sample is composed of students from very diverse courses, to which entrepreneurship is not recognized as a common career goal.
+Hypothesis 3, however, is not supported because we find no statistical significance.
+This result also resonates with those obtained by Oftedal et al. (2018) and may have several explanations.
+First, it can be explained by the general absence of academic activities on entrepreneurship or lack of interest of the group of respondents in these activities.
+As observed in our characterization of the sample, only 36.29% of respondents had attended some academic activity on entrepreneurship.
+In addition, the sample was composed of students from very diverse courses where entrepreneurship is not recognized as a common career goal.

-Another explanation could be that students who want to start their own entrepreneurial project feel that they have more insight into the process they are about to undertake than their colleagues and teachers.
-They may be in search of knowledge that is specifically related to the project they want to start and be disillusioned with the level of knowledge of their colleagues and teachers.
+Another explanation could be that students who want to start their own entrepreneurial project feel that they have more insight into the process that they are about to undertake than their colleagues and teachers.
+They may therefore be in search of knowledge that is specifically related to the project they want to start while being disillusioned by the level of knowledge of their colleagues and teachers.

-Finally, understanding the pros and cons of being an entrepreneur can lead to a decrease in the entrepreneurial intention of those who are not particularly interested in becoming an entrepreneur.
-More than half of the respondents indicated that they did not aim to become an entrepreneur (52.82%).
-The cognitive dimension focuses on the knowledge and skills available around the individual.
-Understanding the challenges of the initialization process can lead to a decrease in attitudes and intentions for those with low levels of motivation.
+Finally, grasping the pros and cons of being an entrepreneur can lead to a decrease in the entrepreneurial intention of those who are not particularly interested in becoming an entrepreneur.
+More than half of our respondents indicated that they did not aim to become an entrepreneur (52.82%).
+The cognitive dimension focuses on the available knowledge and skills that surround an individual.
+Understanding the challenges of the initialization process can thus lead to a decrease in the relevant attitudes and intentions among those with low levels of motivation.